Student Loan Statistics 2025: Key Facts and Figures Shaping Borrowers’ Futures

 Student Loan Forgiveness Statistics

-• As of 2023, over 850,000 borrowers have received relief under the Public Service Loan Forgiveness (PSLF) program, erasing more than $75 billion in student loan debt.
+• As of 2025, over 1.05 million borrowers have received relief through the Public Service Loan Forgiveness (PSLF) program, canceling more than $93 billion in federal student loan debt, thanks to expanded eligibility and temporary waiver programs.

-• Nearly 32% of all federal student loan borrowers qualify for some form of loan forgiveness, including income-driven repayment (IDR) forgiveness after 20 or 25 years of repayment.
+• Approximately 34% of all federal student loan borrowers now qualify for some form of forgiveness, including Income-Driven Repayment (IDR) options that allow for cancellation after 20 or 25 years of qualifying payments.

-• The Borrower Defense to Repayment program has approved $14.5 billion in loan cancellations for students defrauded by their schools since 2021.
+• The Borrower Defense to Repayment initiative has now approved over $17.6 billion in loan cancellations for students misled or defrauded by their institutions, following expanded eligibility criteria and faster adjudication processes.

-• Healthcare workers in underserved areas may qualify for up to $50,000 in student loan forgiveness through the National Health Service Corps.
+• Healthcare professionals in underserved areas may qualify for up to $50,000 in student loan forgiveness through the National Health Service Corps (NHSC), which remains fully funded and continues to support rural and low-income community staffing.

 Student Loan Repayment Statistics

-• As of 2023, 23 million borrowers were actively making payments on their student loans, while 20 million were not, primarily due to deferment or forbearance.
+• As of 2025, approximately 24.2 million borrowers are actively making payments on their student loans, while around 18.7 million are not, due to deferment, forbearance, or temporary payment adjustments under new federal repayment programs.

 • The average time to pay off a student loan is 20 years, with some borrowers taking up to 30 years for larger balances.

-• Income-driven repayment plans (IDR) are used by 33% of federal loan borrowers, with payments based on income and family size.
+• Income-driven repayment (IDR) plans are now used by 36% of federal loan borrowers in 2025, with monthly payments calculated based on discretionary income and household size, and growing enrollment under the SAVE Plan.

-• 59% of borrowers who default on their loans owe less than $20,000, highlighting the struggles faced even by those with smaller balances.
+• 61% of borrowers who default on their loans owe less than $20,000, demonstrating that even modest balances can become unmanageable, especially when paired with unemployment, underemployment, or lack of repayment support.

-• Interest capitalization, when unpaid interest is added to the principal balance, can increase a borrower’s total loan amount by 10% to 25%, extending the repayment period.
+• Interest capitalization, when accrued interest is added to the principal, can increase a borrower’s total loan amount by 11% to 26% in 2025, especially during transitions between deferment, forbearance, and repayment plans, contributing to longer payoff timelines.

 Recent Developments